What is the Derivatives Market?

 Many investors and traders avoid the derivatives market because of its high volatility.
 Most financial instruments are very sensitive to small changes such as a change in the expiration period, interest rates, etc., which makes the market highly volatile in nature.

 Owing to the high-risk nature and sensitivity of the derivatives market, it is often a very complex subject matter.
-Because the derivatives trading is so complex to understand, it is most often avoided by the general public, and they often employ brokers and trading agents in order to invest in financial instruments.
+Because derivatives trading is so complex to understand, it is most often avoided by the general public, and they often employ brokers and trading agents in order to invest in financial instruments.

 4. Legalized gambling